List of tornadoes in Washington, D.C.: Since modern recordkeeping began

 The tornado entered the District of Columbia when crossing the Potomac River near the Theodore Roosevelt Bridge.
 The twister then continued eastward along the National Mall until dissipating at 9:05 p.m. near 16th Street NW and Constitution Avenue, south of The Ellipse and the White House.
 The tornado's winds uprooted trees and broke their trunks and branches on and near the Mall.
 Temporary fences erected for the Mall's upcoming July 4 Independence Day events were lifted, twisted and fell near the end of the tornado's path.
 Portable toilets brought in for the events also toppled over.
 Straight-line winds damaged trees near other landmarks, including the Lincoln Memorial and the District of Columbia War Memorial.

-At 9:08 p.m., an EF0 tornado with winds of up to 80 mph and as wide as 125 yd formed to the northeast near H Street NE.
+Only minutes later, at 9:08 p.m., an EF0 tornado with winds of up to 80 mph and as wide as 125 yd formed to the northeast near H Street NE.
 The twister traveled 0.75 mi southeast into D.C.'s Kingman Park neighborhood, downing several hardwood trees and snapping numerous tree limbs.
 A large tree limb fell on two cars before the tornado dissipated at 9:10 p.m.